Skip to content

 • Free all-terrain pushchairs are available to hire for the day.
 Booking advisable, please call 01202 492164.

-• Picnic benches and benches available across the island.
+• Picnic areas and benches can be found across the island.

 • You can re-fill your water bottle at the Villano Café or at the Outdoor Centre.